 For years it was the dream of the board for the Community Foundation to have a building of its own with ample, easily accessible parking, and great visibility.
 That dream came true in 2008, when the Community Foundation moved into its new headquarters, the Steininger Center for the Community Foundation of Greater Fort Wayne, located at 555 E. Wayne St. This facility was made possible by a generous gift from Don and Kathy Steininger to construct the building, and a grant of land from the Foellinger Foundation.
 The first floor houses the offices of the Community Foundation and the lower level has three community rooms available at no cost to nonprofits for meetings.
 To date more than 12,500 people have used the Community Foundation building.

 Today, the Community Foundation of Greater Fort Wayne is the realization of the vision of leaders nearly a century ago.
 Many donors have helped the Community Foundation grow to become a major philanthropic asset in the community.
-In 2016, $6.9 million in charitable gifts were made for the benefit of the community.
+In 2018, the Community Foundation awarded $6.4 million in grants to the nonprofit community.
 As was stated in 1922: